digirati-co-uk/iiif-gallery/design-notes.md

 ## Configuration

-max-images: 20 (gallery should top adding images after this number)
+* max-images: 20 (gallery should top adding images after this number)
-wall-image-service: ... (iiif image api endpoint OSD uses as a tilesource for the background)
+* wall-image-service: ... (iiif image api endpoint OSD uses as a tilesource for the background)
-label-image: ... (endpoint to generate an image from iiif resource metadata)
+* label-image: ... (endpoint to generate an image from iiif resource metadata)
+* etc

 ## Hosting